 - Junior Secondary Studies Years 7 to 10 Boys Only – (084786K); and

-It is recommended the parents or guardians of overseas students contact the Registrar prior to lodging an application to determine the availability of places.
+It is recommended the parents or guardians of overseas students contact Enrolments prior to lodging an application to determine the availability of places.
 It is also very important to understand the School’s English language requirement for entry, listed below.
 As Brisbane Grammar School has very limited assistance available for students who have limited English ability, this condition of enrolment will be strictly adhered to.
 To proceed with an application overseas students are required to forward the following:

-Application Form and Application Fee;
+a completed Application and Application Fee;

 copies of the student’s two most recent school reports;